 Has God spoken clearly enough for Christians to know how to worship properly?
-Does the loving, omniscient God give men ambiguous, unclear instructions for worship, for which He will send men to eternal Hell for disobeying?
+Does our loving, omniscient God give us ambiguous, unclear instructions for worship, for which He will send men to eternal Hell for disobeying?
 Knowing that God has punished and even killed men for worshiping Him incorrectly (Lev.
-10:1-2), and knowing that failure to worship correctly today will cause souls to be lost (John 4:24; Col. 3:17), would not our holy, loving God give us very clear instructions for each act of worship?
-The doctrine that some are teaching attempts to muddy the waters of God's very clear, precise instructions for prayer, as if God has not spoken clearly.
+10:1-2), and knowing that failure to worship correctly today will cause souls to go to Hell (John 4:24; Col. 3:17), would not our holy, loving God give us very clear instructions for each act of worship?
+The doctrine that some brethren are teaching attempts to muddy the waters of God's very clear, precise instructions for prayer, as if God has not spoken clearly.

-Please consider this: If God the Father did want to impress upon men that they are to pray to Him always, how would He do that?
+Please consider this-if God the Father did want to impress upon men that they are to pray to Him always, how would He do that?
 Perhaps He would use words like "always"!
-(Eph.
-5:20).
-Perhaps He would use words like "for all things," "in every thing," "the prayers of all saints," and "nothing."
+(Ephesians 5:20).
+Perhaps He would use words like "for all things;" "in every thing;" "the prayers of all saints;" and "nothing."
 One wonders what words God could have used which would have been clearer than these!
-There is no excuse for misunderstanding such clarity present in so many passages.
-Our God has spoken "plainly" enough (John 16:29) for Christians to understand exactly how to worship, and to deny that He has done such would be blasphemous.
-To take the position that one may pray to Jesus and/or the Holy Spirit is to accuse God of not speaking clearly to men regarding how they should worship, and the ramifications of such are terrible indeed, almost as if God were trying to deceive His children with repeated use of such language as "nothing," "always," "for all things," "in every thing," and "all saints."
+There is absolutely no excuse for misunderstanding such clarity present in so many passages.
+Our God has spoken "plainly" enough (John 16:29) for Christians to understand exactly how to perform each act of worship precisely the way that is pleasing to Him, and to deny that He has done such is blasphemous.
+To take the position that one may pray to Jesus is to accuse God of not speaking clearly to men regarding how they should worship, and the ramifications of such are terrible indeed, almost as if God were trying to deceive His children with such language as "nothing," "always," "for all things," "in every thing," and "all saints."
 One shudders at the thought of such.
 A study of the entirety of the New Testament reveals that God clearly and consistently teaches Christians to pray to Him in the name of Jesus Christ, our Mediator, by the inspired instructions of the Holy Spirit.
 This author believes God said what He meant and meant what He said regarding prayer.